novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-243.md

 From the way he asked, it was clear he had a strong intention to invest.

-‘To continue business in Japan, I must maintain a good relationship with Son Jung-ui.’
+‘To continue business in Japan, I must maintain a good relationship with Son Jung-yi.’

 Lee Hyun-woo decided to accept another 1% allocation for Son.